camrdale/wordle-bot/README.md

 optimizes the tree primarily not to fail any words (use more than 6 guesses).
 Within that constraint, it optimizes to minimize the total number of guesses it takes to guess every word in the tree.

+### Dictionary Tree Bot (`i-tree`)

+Similar to the Ideal Tree Bot, but this tree bot expands the possible guesses to all legal guesses in the Wordle dictionary, not just the possible solutions.
+The optimization of the tree is still primarily not to fail any words, and then to minimize the total number of guesses it takes to guess every word in the possible solutions.
+Initially, this took 24 hours to process 1% of the tree for a single starting word.
+To speed it up, instead it only considers the 100 possible legal guesses that have the highest entropy at each iteration in the tree.

 ## Install & Run